DomiR/rxjs-commented-operators/Introduction.md

 });
 ```

-So the operator with this looks like this:
+So the operator with this observable looks like this:

 ```js
 function myOperator() {